maciejkoch/rag-example/README.md

 ## How it works

 1. **Document Ingestion**: Sample documents are embedded using OpenAI's `text-embedding-ada-002` model
-2. **Storage**: Embeddings are stored in ChromaDB for fast similarity search
+2. **Persistent Storage**: Embeddings are stored in ChromaDB's persistent database (`./chroma/` directory)
+3. **Smart Loading**: On subsequent runs, existing documents are detected and skipped (no re-embedding needed)
-3. **Retrieval**: When you ask a question, the system finds the most relevant documents
+4. **Retrieval**: When you ask a question, the system finds the most relevant documents using semantic search
-4. **Generation**: The retrieved documents are used as context for GPT-3.5-turbo to generate an answer
+5. **Generation**: The retrieved documents are used as context for GPT-3.5-turbo to generate an answer

 ## Project Structure

 ```
 python-rag/
-├── rag_system.py          # Main RAG implementation
+├── rag_system.py          # Main RAG implementation (with persistent storage)
-├── sample_documents.py    # Sample data for testing
+├── sample_documents.py    # Polish sauce recipes for testing
 ├── interactive_demo.py    # Interactive demo script
 ├── setup.py              # Setup script for easy installation
 ├── requirements.txt       # Python dependencies
 ├── .gitignore            # Git ignore file
-└── README.md             # This file
+├── README.md             # This file
+├── chroma/               # ChromaDB persistent storage (auto-created)
+│   ├── chroma.sqlite3    # Main database file
+│   └── [UUID]/           # Vector index files
+└── venv/                 # Virtual environment
 ```

 ## Example Usage